Lifailon/parallel-execution-pipeline/README.md

 - Branch: `main`
 - Script Path: `parallel-execution-pipeline/Jenkinsfile_v2.groovy`

-In the settings, you need to create an `SSH Username with private key` to pass to the credentials parameter.
+Need to create an `SSH Username with private key` for pass to the credentials parameter.

 ## Plugins used (dependencies)